 The floor control arbitration logic in the floor control server shall keep one instance of the 'general floor control operation' state machine per MCPTT call.

+When the floor control server is notified by the signalling plane that the group has been regrouped, the floor control server shall delete all state machines and context for any calls in progress for that group.

 If floor control messages or RTP media packets arrives in a state where there is no procedure specified in the following subclauses the floor control arbitration logic in the floor control server:

 1. shall discard the floor control message;